-The distinction between preperceptual auditory storage and synthesized auditory memory is 35 supported by several lines of research, including backward masking, dichotic listening, and the suffix effect.
+The distinction between preperceptual auditory storage and synthesized auditory memory is supported by several lines of research, including backward masking, dichotic listening, and the suffix effect (Cowan 1984).
 One of the most convincing sources of evidence comes from a backward masking study by Kallman and Massaro (1979).
-Backward masking refers to the phenomenon that when two 38 sounds are presented sequentially with a very short interval between them, the processing of the first 39 sound (target) sustains interference from the second one (mask).
-Kallman and Massaro (1979) used 40 two types of sound sequence: (1) standard tone, target tone, and mask (referred to as mask third or 41 "M3") and (2) standard tone, mask, and target tone (referred to as mask second or "M2").
-The 42 participants needed to judge whether the target tone had a higher or lower frequency than the 43 standard tone.
-In each type of sequence, the interval between the mask and its preceding tone 44 (stimulus onset asynchrony or SOA) was varied, and the mask was either similar to the preceding 45 tone or quite different from it (it was then a white noise).
-A prediction can be made on the basis of 46 two forms of memory, preperceptual auditory storage and synthesized auditory memory.
-These two 47 forms can be separately interfered with.
-In both types of trials, the comparison between the target and 48 standard tones should be impaired by target-mask similarity at a very short SOA because at short 49 SOAs, the similar mask interferes with preperceptual auditory storage of the preceding target tone.
-50 Additionally, in the M2 trials only, it is expected that the comparison is always impaired by a similar 51 mask, regardless of the SOA.
-The reason is that the mask in this procedure comes between the 52 standard and target tones and therefore can interfere with synthesized auditory memory of the 53 standard tone.
-These expectations exactly match what was found; the target-mask similarity 54 mattered only at short SOAs in the M3 condition, but it mattered at all SOAs in the M2 condition.
-55 This finding supports the distinction between preperceptual auditory storage and synthesized 56 auditory memory.
-57 abstract representations in generated abstract memory (Massaro 1975).
-The abstract representations are considered to be domain general, meaning that they do not carry information about specific
+Backward masking refers to the phenomenon that when two sounds are presented sequentially with a very short interval between them, the processing of the first sound (target) sustains interference from the second one (mask).
+Kallman and Massaro (1979) used two types of sound sequence: (1) standard tone, target tone, and mask (referred to as mask third or "M3") and (2) standard tone, mask, and target tone (referred to as mask second or "M2").
+The participants needed to judge whether the target tone had a higher or lower frequency than the standard tone.
+In each type of sequence, the interval between the mask and its preceding tone (stimulus onset asynchrony or SOA) was varied, and the mask was either similar to the preceding tone or quite different from it (it was then a white noise).
+A prediction can be made on the basis of two forms of memory, preperceptual auditory storage and synthesized auditory memory.
+These two forms can be separately interfered with.
+In both types of trials, the comparison between the target and standard tones should be impaired by target-mask similarity at a very short SOA because at short SOAs, the similar mask interferes with preperceptual auditory storage of the preceding target tone.
+Additionally, in the M2 trials only, it is expected that the comparison is always impaired by a similar mask, regardless of the SOA.
+The reason is that the mask in this procedure comes between the standard and target tones and therefore can interfere with synthesized auditory memory of the standard tone.
+These expectations exactly match what was found; the target-mask similarity mattered only at short SOAs in the M3 condition, but it mattered at all SOAs in the M2 condition.
+This finding supports the distinction between preperceptual auditory storage and synthesized auditory memory.

-58 Generated Abstract Memory
+Generated Abstract Memory